 - May help in the prevention of chronic disease.

-- Plant-based milk such as coconut milk or soy milk can be substituted with dairy milk.
+- Dairy-free milk such as almond milk, oat milk, or soy milk can be substituted with dairy milk.

 - Alternatively, almond flour can be used instead of cake flour.